coneco-lab/modified-ant/task-and-eeg/README.md

 ---

 The timeline of this experiment (i.e., the time intervals between experimental events) is optimised for EEG experiments.
 It can reproduce the behavioural results by Fan et al. (2002), but it will become suboptimal if used with other neuroimaging techniques (e.g., fMRI).
+Moreover, the code blocks that send 8-bit triggers to the EEG system will break if used outside an EEG experiment.

 ---